Privacy policy

 12. Legacy Magento Order Records

-In April 2026 we migrated approximately 63,892 historical orders (covering the period 2014–2026) and associated customer contact records from our prior Magento-based system into our current Shopify-based platform solely so our customer-service team can look up your purchase history.
-These records are read-only historical data: they are not fulfillable through the new store, do not grant download access, and cannot be reordered.
+In April 2026 we migrated approximately 63,892 historical orders (covering the period 2014–2026) and associated customer contact records from our prior Magento-based system into our current Shopify-based platform so our customer-service team can look up your purchase history and so legacy customers can continue to access digital downloads for products that remain in our current catalog.
+These records are read-only historical orders — they are not fulfillable through the new store and cannot be reordered or modified.

 If you purchased from Nightingale-Conant before April 2026 and would like to review, correct, or delete your legacy record (subject to the retention obligations in Section 10), please submit a request through our contact form and indicate that your request relates to a legacy pre-2026 order.